seanpmaxwell/jet-validators/README.md

 #### Wrapping parse/test

-You may want to wrap a `parseObject` to let's say, make sure all parse functions throw the same custom Error object.
+You may want to wrap `parseObject` to ensure all parse functions throw the same custom `Error` object.
 When wrapping these utilities, ensure your generics extend `Schema<T>` to preserve type safety.

 > Please see the section [Wrapping with Custom Validators around schemas](./test/utils/parseObject.test.ts#L790) for a full example.

--
+---

 #### Adding Custom Validators to schemas

 Any function of the form `(arg: unknown) => arg is T` can be used in schemas.
-If your custom validator checks an object and has nested errors and you want those errors to bubble up to the highest level, you to need to make sure to provide a callback.
-Other wise parseObject will only see the custom validator itself as the failing function and any nested errors will be ignored.
+If your custom validator checks an object and has nested errors, and you want those errors to bubble up to the highest level, you need to provide a callback.
+Otherwise, `parseObject` will only see the custom validator itself as the failing function, and nested errors will be ignored.

 > Please see the section [Adding Custom Validators to schemas](./test/utils/parseObject.test.ts#L731) for a full example.

--
+---

 #### Manually creating error arrays

-If you want to setup your own error array you need to use the `setIsParseErrorArray` function to mark it as such because in the real world there could be validator functions with callbacks for reasons other than error handling.
+If you want to set up your own error array, you need to use the `setIsParseErrorArray` function to mark it as such because, in the real world, there could be validator functions with callbacks for reasons other than error handling.

 > Please see the section [Manually creating error arrays](./test/utils/parseObject.test.ts#L863) for a full example.

--
+---

-#### Getting the type for a "parse/test"Object function
+#### Getting the type for a `parse/testObject` function

-If you need the type for a parse function you created, simply use the utility type `ReturnType` and pass the `typeof "whichever parse function your using"` with a generic.
+If you need the type for a parse function you created, use the utility type `ReturnType` with `typeof <yourParseFunction>` as its generic argument.

 > Please see the unit-test [Test setting a type for the parseObject](./test/utils/parseObject.test.ts#L921) for a full example.

--
+---

 #### Testing multiple layers of Schema<T>

-Due to TypeScript limitations, you'll lose TypeSafety if trying to wrap `parseObject` and pass a `Schema` down to another `Schema`.
+Due to TypeScript limitations, you'll lose type safety when trying to wrap `parseObject` and pass a `Schema` down to another `Schema`.
 Wrap the nested schema with `testObject` and a generic.

 > Please see the unit-test [Testing multiple layers of Schema<T>](./test/utils/parseObject.test.ts#L945) for a full example.

--
+---

 #### Safety Modes